dmitrii-baranov-tg/slide-auto-submitter/README.md

 Challenge of getting questions from Slido is up to a reader to figure out :)

 P.S.
-Answers are not there anyway, so that's one purely on you
+Answers are not there anyway, so that's purely on you